projectshift/shift-media/README.md

 **Please note: this is in very early alpha.
 Not ready for any use.**

 A library for handling user-generated media files.
 It uses AWS S3 as storage backend for files.
-It is assumed that you are not going to server your media from your application but instead let S3 handle the heavy lifting.
+It is assumed that you are not going to serve your media from your application but instead let S3 handle the heavy lifting.

 ## Installation